conda/conda/docs/source/examples/local.rst

     conda local performs low level operations on Anaconda installations.
 It should not be needed for any common tasks.

-``conda local --download`` takes as an argument a specified :ref:`canonical names <canonical_name>` and downloads it from available or known Anaconda repositories.
+``conda local --download`` takes as an argument a specified :ref:`canonical names <canonical_name>` and downloads it from available or known Anaconda channels.

 .. code-block:: bash